clean.php

 Cleans an array by removing unwanted values based on bitwise flags from the `CleanFlag` enum.

-clean([array<string|int, mixed> $array = [] ][, int $flags = CleanFlag::DEFAULT ]) : array<string|int, mixed>
+clean([array<string|int, mixed> $array = [] ][, int $flags = CleanFlag::DEFAULT ]) : array<string|int, mixed>|null

 This function allows flexible and recursive filtering of arrays.
 Cleaning behavior is fully customizable via bitwise flags.

-Supported flags from CleanFlag
+Supported flags from CleanFlag:

 Default behavior

-is equivalent to enabling:
+Using CleanFlag::DEFAULT is equivalent to enabling:

 CleanFlag::NULLS | CleanFlag::EMPTY | CleanFlag::TRIM | CleanFlag::EMPTY_ARR | CleanFlag::RECURSIVE

-That means by default, clean()
+That means by default, clean() removes:

-- empty strings
+null- empty strings

 - strings containing only spaces/tabs/newlines